Overview

 the household the client may have several portfolios, each consisting of several accounts that are

 managed to a specific level of risk.
-For instance, the husband may be more risk tolerant, allowing
+For instance, one household member may be more risk tolerant,

-for a more aggressive portfolio for his accounts, while the spouse is less risk tolerant and requires
+allowing for a more aggressive portfolio for his accounts, while the spouse is less risk tolerant and

 Portfolios primarily consist of public market securities, and the most common vehicles are mutual